ese9/DStorageKit/README.md

 ### Custom Section with more than 1 cell
 1) Create new swift class
 2) Inherit it from MultiTableSection
+3) Do the same step as in single-cell section implementation
+4) Do the same step as in single-cell section implementation
-..)
-3-5 Do the same steps as in single-cell section implementation
+5) Do the same step as in single-cell section implementation
 6) Create new class and inherit it from CellWrapper<T, U> for each cell you want to be displayed
 > NOTE: T - your cell class type.
 U - section class type (owner for created wrapper).
 Wrapper has weak reference to its owner ```wrapperOwner```.
 Wrapper has their own display priority